mattlean/lean-js-app-starter/starters/express-postgres-ts/README.md

 -   [Node.js](https://nodejs.org/en/download/package-manager)
 -   [PostgreSQL](https://postgresql.org/download)

-This was tested on Node.js v20.9.0 and PostgreSQL 15.3, but many other versions should still work.
+This was tested on Node.js v20.9.0, but any version from >=20.9 to <21 will work.
+This was also tested with PostgreSQL 15.3, but any version from >=15.3 to <16 will work.

 #### Step 1.
-Install npm dependencies & devDependencies
+Install npm dependencies

 First, open a terminal, navigate to your project's root directory, and install npm dependencies with the following command: